 As mentioned above, community groups will be recommended to you.

-In the Essex area, there are many Alcoholics Anonymous and Narcotics Anonymous groups that can help you open up about the problems in your life within a safe, supportive environment.
+In the Essex area, there are many Alcoholics Anonymous, Narcotics Anonymous (NA) and Cocaine Anonymous (CA) groups that can help you open up about the problems in your life within a safe, supportive environment.

-SMART Recovery group meetings are also another option.
+SMART Recovery group meetings are another, more secular option.

 SMART Recovery is a self-help scheme that can help you to identify if you have a problem with substances and work on entering recovery.

-If you are drinking heavily and believe your family are affected by your consumption, Al-Anon group meetings can help them.
+If you are drinking heavily and believe your family are affected by your consumption, Al-Anon Family Group Meetings can help them.

 They are for families only and can help your loved ones to access the support they need during this difficult time.

 Likewise Alateen offers specialised support for adolescents in particular.

 If inpatient rehabilitation isn’t an option for you, why not try outpatient rehab?